Why Do Employees Fail to Report Accidents?

 Getting hurt at work is hard, & reporting accidents can be worse.
-Protect yourself & learn about eight reasons why employees fail to report workplace accidents!
+Protect yourself & learn about why employees fail to report workplace accidents!

 An employee and employer sitting down to report a workplace accident and filling out paperwork.